samblenny/ui_sim/README.md

 6. [Optional] Open the developer tools so you can see javascript log messages

-7. Click the big green "Connect to ui-sim (localhost:8000)" button
+7. Click the big green "Connect to ui_sim (localhost:8000)" button

 8. Type stuff... you should see a trace of event messages simulating data flow from a hardware keyboard ISR, into a microkernel, then through a